alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/android.md

-When developing an Onboarder application for Android, use the Onboarding Manager APIs to perform a Wi-Fi scan and then automatically filter the results into Onboardables and potential APs.
-The UI should only present the Onboardables when allowing the user to select what to onboard.
+When developing an Onboarder application for Android, use the Onboarding Manager APIs to perform a Wi-Fi scan and then automatically filter the results into Onboardees and potential APs.
+The UI should only present the Onboardees when allowing the user to select what to onboard.

 On other platforms, upon successfully joining and validating that a device supports the Onboarding service framework, a platform request should be made to get a list of the nearby APs.
-The application should filter out any SSIDs that start with "AJ_", as these should be Onboardable devices a user's personal AP.
+The application should filter out any SSIDs that start with "AJ_", as these should be Onboardee devices a user's personal AP.
 The UI will present the option to select an AP to preconfigure the SSID and if security on the AP is enabled show an input for a password/passphrase.

-#### Use the Wi-Fi scan list from the Onboardable device
+#### Use the Wi-Fi scan list from the Onboardee device

-Once the Wi-Fi list is generated per [Use the Wi-Fi scan list from the device running the Onboarder application][use-wifi-scan-list-onboarder], use the Onboarding service framework API to request the list of APs that the Onboardable device can detect.
+Once the Wi-Fi list is generated per [Use the Wi-Fi scan list from the device running the Onboarder application][use-wifi-scan-list-onboarder], use the Onboarding service framework API to request the list of APs that the Onboardee device can detect.
 This will ensure that the consumer selected/entered AP is detected by both devices, and that signal strength is sufficient to facilitate a connection.

-If the application provides a completely different list than what the Onboardable device detects, it is recommended to alert the user upon entering/selecting an AP that the device being onboarded could potentially be out of range of entered/selected AP.
+If the application provides a completely different list than what the Onboardee device detects, it is recommended to alert the user upon entering/selecting an AP that the device being onboarded could potentially be out of range of entered/selected AP.
-If the Onboardable application receives an error, show a pop-up with a suggestion to move the device or AP closer.
+If the Onboardee application receives an error, show a pop-up with a suggestion to move the device or AP closer.
 It should then continue to send the credentials to the device and wait for the appropriate response/error messages.